tony-aw/tinycodet/README.md

 these functions can safely be ignored.
 I also made sure not to name any of the operators in `tinyoperators` the same as the operators in `magrittr` and `zeallot`, so that should be safe also.

+The `import` R package provides somewhat similar capabilities to the `tinyoperators` import management system, but it’s still different.
+The `tinyoperators` import system focuses more on exposing infix operators to the current environment, and allowing multiple related packages to be loaded under the same alias and exposing infix operators, both of which the `import` package does not really provide (as far as I know).
+Strictly speaking there is no incompatibility between `tinyoperators` and `import`.
+You can safely use both implementations of the import system, if you wish.

 When using `renv`, note that it only registers packages loads using plain `library()` or `require()` calls.
 Anything different from that,